At school. At home. At church. On tv. Even in Comic books.

 She shakes her head, takes a deep breath, and says, “John…”

-“I’m sorry,” I interrupt.
+“I’m sorry,” I interrupt with a smile.
 “Was that your broccoli?”

 She has never laughed at that.